A Veteran-Owned Law Firm Protecting Your Rights In And Out Of Court

 Under Virginia law, assault and battery during a robbery can lead to a minimum mandatory imprisonment of five years.
 Using threats or physical violence such as partial strangulation, suffocation, or striking and beating can lead to a charge of assault and battery during a robbery.

-Contact The Team At Williams Stone, PC
+Contact Our Northern Virginia Team At Williams Stone, PC

 Family relationships are not always easy.
 Arguments can become heated.
 If you find yourself accused of an assault charge in Virginia, a criminal defense lawyer can come to your aid.
 We’ve successfully defended hundreds of service members and kept them from being discharged from the military.
 Successful defense at your hearing requires as much preparation and insight as any other form of discipline in the military.